couchbaselabs/sync-gateway-tests/README.md

+⚠️ This repo is obsolete.
+It was used for testing Couchbase Lite 1.x.

 ## Sync Gateway REST API Functional Tests

 Since Couchbase Mobile relies on a REST protocol for sync, we can test it at the REST level.